What Does the Crossbuck Sign Mean?

 When You Must Stop

-Even if there isn’t a stop sign at a crossing, you must come to a full stop at a crossing if a train is approaching and is close enough to be a hazard.
+Even if there isn’t a stop sign at a crossing, you must come to a complete stop if a train is approaching and is close enough to be a hazard.

 Remember, some vehicles are required to stop at all crossings.
 These vehicles include passenger buses, school buses, and vehicles carrying hazardous loads.